 Speak to our solicitors about an asbestos claim if you have suffered an illness due to contact with asbestos.
-We will provide you with free initial advice and we offer no win no fee agreements to ensure that there is no financial risk to you if you are unsuccessful.
+We will provide you with free initial advice and we offer no win no fee agreements where appropriate.

 What is asbestos?

 In the past, asbestos was valued for its strength, flexibility, insulating properties and resistance to fire and so it was used widely in industry in the form of pipe and boiler lagging, fire retardant boards and sprayed coatings, cement sheets, ropes and yarns, roofing, brake pads and so on.